-They hold the record for the most expensive transfer in history, having signed Neymar from Barcelona for €222 million.
+They still hold the record for the most expensive transfer in history, having signed Neymar from Barcelona for €222 million.

 10. Mamadou Sakho - €19m (Liverpool, 2013)

-By the time Liverpool made an enquiry in 2013, PSG seemed more than happy to sell the once promising star and green lit a move to England for the central defender for €19m without too much bother.
+By the time Liverpool made an enquiry in 2013, PSG seemed more than happy to sell the once promising star and green lit a move to England for the central defender for €19m without too much complaint.

 9. Giovani Lo Celso - €22m (Betis, 2018)

-Having joined PSG as an exciting prospect from Argentina, Giovani Lo Celso played just one full season with the French giants before moving on loan to Betis for a season.
+Having joined PSG as an exciting prospect from Argentina, Giovani Lo Celso played just one full season with the French giants before moving on loan to Real Betis for a season.

 8. Yuri Berchiche - €24m (Athletic, 2018)

-After just one season and 32 appearances for the club, the Spaniard was then sold back to Spain when Athletic Bilbao offered an initial fee of €19 million with €5 million in add-ons for a player that should have perhaps never left the Spanish top flight in the first place.
+After just one season and 32 appearances for the club, the Spaniard was then sold back to Spain when Athletic Bilbao offered an initial fee of €19 million with €5 million in add-ons for a player that should perhaps never have left the Spanish top flight in the first place.

 Sold to the men in green! 💚— Football on BT Sport (@btsportfootball) October 4, 2018